OK, put away your DJs and ball gowns – the two-day Electric Spring music festival is more hip hop than Haydn…

 - Day 2 focused on hip hop and bass, with, for example, the rappers Kinetical & P.tah, T-Ser, and Keke, as well as DJ Resista and colleagues

-I’m still looking out for confirmation of the 2020 dates.
-Watch this space.
-The 2019 dates for Electric Spring were Thursday, April 25th and Friday, April 26th.
+I’m still looking out for confirmation of a new festival and perhaps dates for 2024 or a later year.
+Watch this space or the Facebook page.
+(The 2019 dates for Electric Spring were Thursday, April 25th and Friday, April 26th.)

-During the festival, selected exhibitions in the MQ may also be freely accessible.
+During the last festival, selected exhibitions in the MQ also became freely accessible.